CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 |

-To get the temperature in degree Celcius, we need to divide this number by 256, making sure the output is a floating point number.
+To get the temperature in degree Celsius, we need to divide this number by 256, making sure the output is a floating point number.
 To indocate to the compiler that we want the floating point division, we write 256 with a decimal point, 256.0.
 The conversion code therefore becomes: